What is a Hedge Fund?

 The news alone of an investment by an activist investor could cause a company’s share price to increase because investors now expect tangible changes to soon be implemented.

-Global Macro Funds
+7. Global Macro Fund Strategy

-The investing strategy is built on proprietary algorithms with significant emphasis on compiling historical market data for in-depth analysis, as well as back-testing models (i.e. running simulations).
+The investing strategy is built on proprietary algorithms, with significant emphasis on compiling historical market data for in-depth analysis, as well as back-testing models (i.e. running simulations)

 For instance, a distressed fund could invest in the debt of a corporate undergoing a reorganization, where the debt will soon be converted into equity in the new entity (i.e. debt to equity swap) amid the attempt to return to a “going concern.”

 10. Multi-Strategy Fund (Multi-Strat Investing)